johnhenrygithub/ecfr-data-analyzer/replit.md

   - Application running successfully on port 5000

 ## Next Steps for Users
-1. ✅ Click "Refresh Data" button on Dashboard to fetch eCFR data (Working!)
+1. ✅ Click "Refresh Data" button on Dashboard to fetch all CFR titles (Working!)
+2. ✅ Use Titles page to selectively refresh specific CFR titles (Working!)
-2. ✅ View real-time analytics in charts and metric cards (Working!)
+3. ✅ View real-time analytics in charts and metric cards (Working!)
-3. ✅ Explore detailed analysis in the Analysis page (Working!)
+4. ✅ Explore detailed analysis in the Analysis page (Working!)
-4. ✅ Export data using CSV or JSON export buttons (Ready!)
+5. ✅ Export data using CSV or JSON export buttons (Working!)
-5. 🚀 Publish the application to make it publicly accessible
+6. 🚀 Publish the application to make it publicly accessible

+## Known Minor Issues
+- Progress indicator may remain visible after selective refresh completes (workaround: refresh page)